Degree-One Rational Cherednik Algebras for the Symmetric Group: Drinfeld orbifold algebra maps that deform

-We use the results in Section~\ref{Lifting} on Lie and Drinfeld orbifold algebra maps that produce deformations of the skew group algebra $S(W^* \oplus W)\# S_n$ in order to understand which maps produce deformations of $S(\fhs\oplus\fh)\# S_n$.
+We now use the results in Sections~\ref{InvLieBrackets} and~\ref{Lifting} on Lie and Drinfeld orbifold algebra maps that produce deformations of the skew group algebra $S(W^* \oplus W)\# S_n$ in order to understand which maps produce deformations of $S(\mathfrak{h}^*\oplus\mathfrak{h})\# S_n$.

-In contrast to the complicated families of Lie orbifold algebras and maps in Theorems~\ref{Lieorbifold} and~\ref{thm:LOAMapsDoubledPerm}, when $S_n$ instead acts on its doubled standard subrepresentation $\fhs\oplus\fh$ there are no Lie orbifold algebra maps with nonzero linear part (Theorem~\ref{thm:LOAMapsDoubledStd}).
-However, Theorem~\ref{thm:DOAMapsDoubledStd} describes a three-parameter family of Drinfeld orbifold algebra maps that do provide polynomial degree one deformations generalizing the $\mathfrak{sl}_n$-type rational Cherednik algebras $H_{0,c}$ (see also Theorem~\ref{refexamples}).
-We begin with a result that relates some Drinfeld orbifold algebra maps for $G$ acting on a vector space $V$ to such maps when $G$ acts on a subrepresentation of $V$.
+In contrast to the complicated families of Lie orbifold algebras and maps in Theorems~\ref{thm:LOAMapsDoubledPerm} and~\ref{Lieorbifold}, when $S_n$ instead acts on its doubled standard subrepresentation $\mathfrak{h}^*\oplus\mathfrak{h}$ there are no Lie orbifold algebra maps with nonzero linear part (Theorem~\ref{thm:LOAMapsDoubledStd}).
+However, Theorem~\ref{thm:DOAMapsDoubledStd} describes a~three-parameter family of~Drinfeld orbifold algebra maps that do provide polynomial degree one deformations generalizing the $\mathfrak{sl}_n$-type rational Cherednik algebras $H_{0,c}$ (see also Theorem~\ref{refexamples}).
+We~begin with a result that applies to any finite group and provides conditions under which we can combine Drinfeld orbifold algebra maps for subrepresentations into a map for their direct~sum.